-The most recent report was presented to the board May 4, 2022, and was based on the June 30, 2021, actuarial analysis, which projected that the current assets in the SBMA, along with expected future contributions from the state, exceeded the amount needed to maintain 85% purchasing power through June 30, 2089, by \$11.9 billion.
-The report included two options for the use of projected resources.
-The increase proposed by SB 868 reflects Option 1.
-The board reviewed the two options and supported Option 1.
-It is the option that will help CalSTRS retired members most in need of assistance while not compromising the financial integrity of the SBMA and its ability to provide inflation protection long term.
+The most recent report was presented to the board in September 2020 and was based on the June 30, 2019, actuarial analysis, which at the time projected that the current assets in the SBMA, along with expected future contributions from the state, exceeded the amount needed to maintain 85% purchasing power through June 30, 2089, by \$11.2 billion.
+The report included three options for the use of projected resources.
+The increase proposed by SB 868 is identical to Option 1.
+The board reviewed the three options and directed staff to present them to the Legislature as required and to continue to engage with stakeholders.
+Though no changes were proposed, the board noted that should the Legislature decide to pursue one of the options, it would be supportive of Option 1, as described in the report, as it was believed that it was the option that would help CalSTRS members most in need of assistance while not compromising the financial integrity of the SBMA and its ability to provide inflation protection long term.